vlourme/amazoncaptcha-rs/README.md

 ```

 ## Precision
-We downloaded and resolved 100 captcha in the `examples` directory to test the precision, actually it's not perfect, mostly due to some images being cropped uncorrectly:
+We downloaded and resolved 100 captchas in the `examples` directory to test the precision.
+Currently, it's not perfect, mostly due to some images being cropped incorrectly:

 ```
 Solved: 64/99